 Ernst & Young’s (EY) Neurodiversity Centers of Excellence

 Ernst & Young (EY) has established Neurodiversity Centers of Excellence to tap into the unique talents of neurodiverse individuals, such as those with autism and ADHD.
 These centers focus on roles that require strong analytical and technical skills.
-By providing tailored support and creating an inclusive work environment, EY has improved employee performance and innovation in these specialized areas.
+These centers focus on roles that benefit from analytical and technical strengths, helping create a more inclusive workplace culture that values neurodiverse talent.

 Accenture’s Inclusion Starts with I Campaign